Ir

 Key Applications

-The primary end-uses of Iridium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Iridium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Electrochemical catalysts — Iridium plays a vital role in electrochemical catalysts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Electrochemical catalysts - Iridium is valued in electrochemical catalysts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Hydrogen electrolysis — Iridium plays a vital role in hydrogen electrolysis, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Hydrogen electrolysis - Iridium is valued in hydrogen electrolysis for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook